Someone I know has blood cancer

 Are you a carer?

 If you’re looking after someone with blood cancer, you might be a carer, even if you don’t see yourself as one.
-You could be entitled to Carer’s Allowance, support from social services and you have rights at work.
+You could be entitled to Carer’s Allowance and support from social services, and you have rights at work.
 Find out more from Citizens Advice.

 Providing care can feel overwhelming.
 Try writing down a list of everything on your mind – think about what you can control and what you can’t.
-Break down each problem you can control into smaller steps
+Look at each problem you can control.

-Step one: Break the problem down into smaller steps and pick one thing to tackle first.
+Step one: Break problems down and pick one thing to tackle first.

 Step two: Write down as many ideas as you can to solve the problem.

-Step three: Pick one solution to try and plan a time to try it.
+Step three: Pick one solution to try, talk to the other person, and plan a time to try it.